travisfw/Enlightened_Structure/Software_Zero/index.md

 Architectural Foundations
 -------------------------------------

-building simple, stable, long-term foundations for a new generation of information topologies All of the technologies described rest on solid, distributed, ultra-scalable information foundations.
+Building simple, stable, long-term foundations for a new generation of information topologies All of the technologies described rest on solid, distributed, ultra-scalable information foundations.
 Our data layer and our foundations are made to be shared with a rich ecosystem of current and forthcoming applications.

 Values & Practices
 --------------------------

-tech based on reputation, content addressable storage, distributability, openness, privacy, individual data ownership & local storage, and freedom
+Tech based on reputation, content addressable storage, distributability, openness, privacy, individual data ownership & local storage, and freedom.

 Next Steps
 ---------------